Gum Disease Treatment: What You Need to Know

 5. Bleeding Gums.
 Bleeding gums is a more serious symptom than swollen gums and is a precursor of periodontal disease and can actually cause more serious problems like cardiovascular disease, diabetes or a stroke.
 Bleeding gums means your circulatory system is open to the attack of every form of bacteria present in your mouth.

 7. Toothaches.
 Toothache pain can radiate until it affects the head and neck.
 Toothaches can come from a cavity, a cracked tooth or even an exposed root.
-Bacteria bonding with sugar or food particles can create acidic waste that erodes enamel, leading to infection and nerve damage.
+Bacteria bonding with sugar or food particles can create acidic waste that erodes enamel, leading to infection and nerve damage, making gum disease treatment inevitable.
+You must stop the damage or it will only get worse.

 8. Deep Gum Pockets between your gums and teeth.
 Periodontal pockets give food particles and bacteria a comfortable place to live and breed even more bacteria.
-This allows regular plaque to form into hardened tartar under the gumline.
+This allows regular plaque to form into hardened tartar under the gum line.
 A regular dental cleaning won’t necessarily take care of this serious problem.
+It may require periodontal disease treatment.

 Are you experiencing any of those eight symptoms?
 If so, then you have gum disease!